teambit/bit/README.md

 ### Export components to a remote scope

 Export your staged components from your workspace to their remote scopes.
-This will make them available to be consumed by components outside of your workspace, and from other existing projects.
+This will make them available to be used by components outside of your workspace, and from your other projects.

 ```bash
 bit export